herambnemlekar/literature-review/preference clustering.md

 1. *Anticipating human actions for collaboration in the presence of task and sensor uncertainty*

 1. Intention-Aware Motion Planning Using Learning Based Human Motion Prediction
-	 - 3D joint positions are tracked using OpenNI
+	 - 3D joint positions are tracked using OpenNI.
 	 - Next action predicted based on probabilities (not the most accurate way to say it, needs to be updated).

 1. Multimodal Probabilistic Model-Based Planning for Human-Robot Interaction
+	- Learn multimodal probability distributions over human actions and condition on interaction history as well as future robot actions.
-	-  Conditional variational autoencoders
+	- Conditional variational autoencoders - generative model of human driver behaviour.

-1.
+	- u(t+1) <= p(x(0:t), u(0:t), u_r(t+1))
+	- Full observability of all past states and actions.
+	- Real-time robot policy construction by massively parallel sampling of human responses to candidate robot actions.
+	- Calculate u_r(t+1:t+N) but execute only u_r(t+1) (like in MPC).

 ## Learning human preference